Two volcanoes erupt simultaneously in Hawaii for first time in decades: "A very sacred event that we are watching"

 "This is a rare time where we have two eruptions happening simultaneously," Jessica Ferracane, a spokesperson for Hawaii Volcanoes National Park, told CBS News.
 "To the people of Hawaii, this is a very sacred event that we are watching."

-The Kilauea volcano, which is smaller and more active than Mauna Loa, has been in a constant state of eruption since 1983.
-In 2018, its lava flows destroyed hundreds of homes on the island.
+The Kilauea volcano, which is smaller and more active than Mauna Loa, had been erupting since 1983, and in 2018, its lava flows destroyed hundreds of homes on the island.
 Recently, its eruption activity has been confined to the crater, according to the U.S. Geological Survey.

 Scientists say two new lava flows formed Tuesday on Mauna Loa, which last erupted in 1984.